discordjs/guide/guide/preparations/setting-up-a-linter.md

 }
 ```

-This is the base of what an ESLint file will look like.
+This is the basis of how an ESLint file will look.
 The `rules` object is where you'll define what rules you want to apply to ESLint.
 For example, if you want to make sure you never miss a semicolon, the `"semi": ["error", "always"]` rule is what you'll want to add inside that object.

 You can find a list of all of ESLint's rules on their site, located [here](https://eslint.org/).
 There are indeed many rules, and it may be overwhelming at first, but you'll only need to go through the list and define your file once.

-Alternatively, if you don't want to go through everything one-by-one on your own, you can use the ESLint file we use for this guide.
+Alternatively, if you don't want to go through everything one by one on your own, you can use the ESLint file we use for this guide.

 ```json
 {